AminAbd/LangGraph/README.md

 **Usage**: Open `Streaming.ipynb` to learn how to stream graph state and model tokens in real-time.

+## 14. Breakpoints

+An introduction to **breakpoints** in LangGraph, which enable human-in-the-loop workflows by pausing graph execution at specific nodes.
+Demonstrates the **`interrupt_before`** parameter when compiling graphs, which allows you to interrupt execution before a specific node (e.g., `interrupt_before=["tools"]` to pause before tool execution).
+Shows how to inspect the current state using `graph.get_state()` to view the next node to be executed and examine the state at the interruption point.
+Demonstrates resuming execution by invoking the graph with `None`, which continues from the last checkpoint and re-emits the current state before proceeding.
+This enables **human approval workflows** where users can review tool calls, modify state, or approve/deny operations before the graph continues execution.
+Supports use cases like approval (interrupting to get user consent), debugging (inspecting state at specific points), and editing (modifying state before resuming).

+**Usage**: Open `Breakpoints.ipynb` to learn how to implement human-in-the-loop approval workflows using breakpoints.

 ## Setup

 1. Create a `.env` file with your API keys: